oVirt/ovirt-site/source/release/3.3.2/index.html.md

  - Make the UseFqdnForRdpIfAvailable engine-config option available
  - Possibility to edit Network description and comment while attached to VMs
  - add NIC to VM failed on create VM from template
+ - require openjdk version which solves the memory leak in RHEV-M: service ovirt-engine gets OOM killed after few days of uptime
  - rhevm-setup fails do to missing 'file' tool
  - export isn't executed because of space check performed not only for relevant disks
  - memory volumes aren't being exported for diskless vms
+ - getallfromvmtemplates stored in procedure execution takes long time making VM creation take long time when having more than 80 templates
  - taskcleaner.sh '-l' option does not produce logfile
  - when exporting vm with memory snapshots, the tasks for export the memory volumes are never cleaned
  - [RHEVM][webadmin] check if network profile exists on DC before creating VM